itseez3d/metaperson/docs/business-integration/js_api.md

 ## Configuration Messages

-These messages can be sent only once right after the MetaPerson Creator was loaded.
+These messages can be sent only once right after MetaPerson Creator was loaded.

 * [**Authentication parameters**](#authentication-parameters) - in this message, you should specify your developer credentials.
 This ensures that your website or application is authorized to access the creator.
 If you provide incorrect CLIENT_ID or CLIENT_SECRET, export functionality will be unavailable.
 So please check these values.
+Go to [developer credentials](getting_started#developer-credentials) to get more info.

 * [**Export Parameters**](#export-parameters) - in this message, you can configure export parameters for your avatar.
 You can specify the format of the exported file (such as GLB, GLTF, or FBX), the level of detail for the exported mesh, the resolution of textures and the format.